EnsembleProjects/datalabs/README.md

 data and because of the physical topology with limited resources.
 It is perhaps also interesting because it gives us an opportunity to think about what a DataLab would look like that brought real-time streaming data together with historical data.

-So, what is the purpose of this Wireless Sensor Datalab?
+So, what is the purpose of this Wireless Soil Sensor Datalab?
 I think just to explore the characteristics of the streaming sensor data using a variety of techniques.
 As it develops, this will become more precise over time.

-However, let's not forget that the main objective of this work is to document (and reflect upon) the approach used to move from a traditional software architecture to a cloud-native architecture.
+However, a real objective of this work is to document (and reflect upon) the approach used to move from a traditional software architecture to a cloud-native architecture.

 #### Main Architectural Components of a (Container-Based) Wireless Sensor DataLab

+A container-based application

 ![](https://github.com/digsci/datalabs/blob/master/architecture-small.png)